 The Harding Township School district is rated as the #1 best public elementary school in Morris County.
 Headquartered in New Vernon, this small district of just under 350 students covers grades pre-kindergarten through eighth grade with a student to teacher ratio of just 7 to 1.
-High school students attend Madison high school located just minutes from Route 287 and train lines along the Morris-Essex line.
+High school students attend Madison high school located just minutes from Route 287 and students may also use train lines along the Morris-Essex line.

 Harding Township Homes & Real Estate

 Properties and homes throughout Harding Township start at about $490,000 up to over $5 million.
 You'll find luxury estates, large mansions, lots, private estates, and a variety of styles and historical architecture.
 Start your online search here for all homes for sale in Harding Township New Jersey or simply contact our office below for a personalized list of homes and properties that meet your search criteria and price.

 Contact a Harding Township Realtor®